ansible/ansible/docs/docsite/rst/intro_windows.rst

 Getting to PowerShell 3.0 or higher
 ```````````````````````````````````

-PowerShell 3.0 or higher is needed for most provided Ansible modules for Windows, and is also required to run the above setup script.
+PowerShell 3.0 or higher is required by Ansible to manage Windows and to run the above setup script.
 Note that PowerShell 3.0 is only supported on Windows 7 SP1, Windows Server 2008 SP1, and later releases of Windows.
+Ansible will not work on hosts that have versions of PowerShell older than 3.0.

 Looking at an Ansible checkout, copy the `examples/scripts/upgrade_to_ps3.ps1 <https://github.com/ansible/ansible/blob/devel/examples/scripts/upgrade_to_ps3.ps1>`_ script onto the remote host and run a PowerShell console as an administrator.
 You will now be running PowerShell 3 and can try connectivity again using the ``win_ping`` technique referenced above.